ebarault/infra-haproxy-letsencrypt-acme-validation-plugin/README.md

 	$ sudo crontab -e
 	0 2 * * * /usr/local/bin/cert-renewal-haproxy.sh

-### automatic sync of certificates on any other servers
+### automatic sync of certificates across other servers

 Add the ssh key of a read-only gitlab user authorized on ssl-certificates repo